perfectline/foreign_keys/README.markdown

 This plugin adds basic support for foreign keys, by providing some additional schema statements as well as integration into the standard schema dumper.

-Currently, the only connection adapter supported is mysql.
+Currently, mysql and postgresql connection adapters are supported.

 Installation
 ------------